List of Pacific typhoons before 1850: China/Yuan dynasty (1271–1368), Ming dynasty (1368–1644)

-Japan
+Japan (Nippon)

 A pair of fierce typhoons struck the Kanto region in September 1201, inflicting severe damage to buildings and crops.
 A typhoon affected Kyoto in August 1206.
 Six successive typhoons struck Japan between August and October 1207, wreaking havoc in Kyoto and Kamakura, which, combined with a smallpox epidemic, prompted another era change from Ken'ei to Jōgen in November.
 A typhoon hit Kyoto in June 1212 and June 1217.
 Two typhoons affected Kyoto in 1226, one in June and one in August.
 Two typhoons rolled through Japan in August and November 1228, respectively, affecting both Kyoto and Kamakura, which again was responsible for an era name change (from Antei to Kangi).

 One typhoon struck Kyoto in July 1230, and at least one more swept across Japan in September of that year, one that ruined the rice harvests that were already crippled by abnormally cold weather, contributing to a severe nationwide famine.
 A typhoon struck Kyoto in July and November 1232.
 On May 16-17, 1233, Kyoto was hit by an atypically early strong typhoon, which caught the townsfolk off guard and caused extensive damage.
 A typhoon affected Kyoto in August 1238, August 1240, June and August 1242, August 1245, August 1247, and June 1251.
 A typhoon in September 1256 caused damage to rice paddies.
 A typhoon wrecked at least 61 vessels offshore the Izu Peninsula and more in Sagami Bay in October 1263, after which numerous bodies washed up on shore.
 A typhoon hit Kyoto in June 1271.

 In 1281, according to Japanese legend, the Kamikaze (divine wind) typhoon destroyed the 2,200 ships of the Mongol emperor Kublai Khan, that were in Hakata Bay for attempting an invasion of Japan.
 Legends tell of 45,000 to 65,000 Mongol and Korean casualties from the typhoon.
 Damage estimates vary significantly, however, as another source places the death toll at over 100,000 and the number of wrecked vessels at close to 4,400.